Universal Translation Services

 What should a certified copy look like?

-The person certifying your document should write the following true copy statement on it.
+The person certifying your document should write the following true copy statement.

 Document with a Photo